whistlegraph/aesthetic-computer/README.txt

   + Done
   - [x] Fix `resize` call in plot.
   - [x] Is `scale` working?

-*** `scream` ***
-  - [] https://mdn.github.io/dom-examples/web-speech-api/speak-easy-synthesis Speak the scream using speech synthesis.
-  - [] Get notifications working.
-  - [] Get JamSocket working again.
-    - [] Implement JamSocket "locks" and deprecate my redis scaling?
-  - [] Visualize the socket connection to make everything faster in production.
-     - [] Possibly the bottleneck is in connecting to JamSocket?
-  - [-] Finish list in `scream`.
-  - [] Use NTP for time synchronized delivery of messages.
-    - [] Is this good enough for musical timing?
-  - [] Enable via notifications in the test iOS app.
-  - [x] Get messaging working.

 *** fr moca notes ***
   - [] Get mushrooms talking to humans.
 (Harry)